sundeepbassi/fun-ships/README.md

 # Fun-Ships

-Fun-Ships is battleship game designed on the original board game
+- Fun-Ships is battleship game designed on the original board game

-For more information about battleships check out [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game)])
+- For more information about battleships check out [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game)])

-Funships is coded in python and the code is outputted in the terminal the game is also deployed to Heroku.
+- Funships is coded in python and the code is outputted in the terminal the game is also deployed to Heroku.

-The game is designed to be played by a single person.
+- The game is designed to be played by a single person.

-### How To Play
+## How To Play

+- The player has to input a number from 1 to 8.

+- Then the player has to input a letter between A and H.

+- X on the board is for placing and getting a ship.

+- "-" is a missed shot.

-### Features
+## Features

 ### Existing Features

+- There ia a grid board for the player to play the game.

+- The player is given an option to input a number value for the rows.

+- The player is given an option to input a letter value for the columns.

+- The player has a chance to try and get 5 ships.

 ### Future Features

+- Allow player to have the opportunity to play against someone else.

+- Allow player to have more chances to attack the ships.

 ###  Data Model

 ###  Testing

+- I did manual testing on the project by:

+- Putting the code into the Pep8 validator testing check.
+The code was passed without any significant problems and errors.

+- I also did tests on the inputs to see what would happen if incorrect data was inputted.

+- The code was also tested on the local terminal and in Heroku.